 Dr. Vasanthi Venkatesh is Assistant Professor in Law, Land, and Local Economies at the University of Windsor, Faculty of Law.
 Professor Vasanthi Venkatesh’s research focuses on immigration and citizenship law, law and social movements, comparative human rights law, and property and labour.
 Her expertise lies in the interdisciplinary study of law within its political, economic, global, and historical contexts.
-It is informed by critical class, race, and feminist theories as well as post-colonial scholarship and uses empirical, comparative, and historical methods.
+It is informed by critical class, race, and anti-colonial scholarship and uses empirical, comparative, and historical methods.

 Professor Venkatesh's doctoral dissertation from the Jurisprudence and Social Policy Program at University of Berkeley uses a comparative socio-legal approach to theorize how law is made and used by migrant workers and their advocates in several countries.
 The dissertation was supported by the US National Science Foundation’s doctoral research grant and the SSHRC doctoral fellowship.
 She has published articles in the American Journal of International Law Unbound, Brooklyn Journal of International Law, and Harvard Latino Law Review and has contributed to chapters in a recent book on marital rape and global law reform.
 She also holds a JD from the University of Toronto, an MA in Law and Diplomacy from the Fletcher School at Tufts University, and has an MS and a BS degree.

 Prior to pursuing her PhD, Vasanthi ran a sole legal practice and consultancy in Toronto specializing in refugee rights litigation with a focus on women and LGBTQ claimants and has also worked in an IP litigation firm.
 She continues her pro bono legal work and is the Chair of the Board of Directors of IAVGO, a workers compensation legal clinic.
 In addition, she has worked with a variety of grassroots and human rights organizations globally and in Canada including the Justicia for Migrant Workers in Ontario, African-Canadian Women's Human Rights Project, Alliance for a Secular and Democratic South Asia, Occupational Health and Safety Centre in India, People Against Torture in Kenya, and Centre on Housing Rights and Evictions in Thailand.
 With Justicia for Migrant Workers in Ontario, she administers the Migrant Farmworkers Clinic funded by the Law Foundation of Ontario.